ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/PMUv3_plugin_learning_path/_index.md

 ---
-title: Performance analysis at a code level using PMUv3_plugin
+title: Code level Performance Analysis using PMUv3_plugin

 minutes_to_complete: 60

 who_is_this_for: Engineers working on a workload/codebase to carry out performance analysis at code block level.

 learning_objectives:
-    - Get a fine-grained and precise measurement of functions handling a specific task.
+    - Get a fine-grained and precise measurement of functions or chunk of code handling a specific task.
     - Instrument at a code/function level by choosing one of the 4 scenarios detailed in this learning path.
-    - Run and collect the CSV of all the 15 bundles in one shot.
+    - Run and collect the performance metrics as well as raw event values of 15 groups/bundles of PMUs in one shot.
     - Use the backend tool to plot raw PMU event values along with the KPI/metric values like MPKI, stalls, IPC and many more, thus helping in performance analysis tasks.

 prerequisites: